-20 Years Ago: Monster Magnet Switch Gears Yet Again With ‘Dopes to Infinity’
+How Monster Magnet Switched Gears Yet Again With ‘Dopes to Infinity’

-On March 21, 1995, stoner rock linchpins Monster Magnet launched themselves and their fans into deep, deep space on the rocket ship Dopes to Infinity.
-The album has been alternately hailed as the band's magnum opus or, at the very least, one of several stunningly original musical visions sprung from the fertile mind of its mastermind, Dave Wyndorf.
+Stoner rock linchpins Monster Magnet launched themselves and their fans into deep, deep space on March 21, 1995 via the rocket ship Dopes to Infinity.
+This album has been alternately hailed as the band's magnum opus or, at the very least, one of several stunningly original musical visions sprung from the fertile mind of its mastermind, Dave Wyndorf.

 From the very dawn of Monster Magnet's career in the late '80s, Wyndorf had refused to sit on his laurels.
 The band's eponymous EP from 1990 melded '60s garage rock, punk attitude and metallic power in equal measures, while the next year's Tab EP indulged in epic drones and psychedelic lunacy.
 Then, after conjuring up the new decade's scariest, wildest acid rock trip yet with '92's spectacular full-length debut, Spine of God, Wyndorf led his bandmates down the retro-hard rock highway with '93's ultra-focused major label debut Superjudge, with only his consistently far-out lyrics providing a unifying thread across his group's tireless evolution.